monsterkodi/sds/README.md

     sds.stringify obj, ext: '.yaml'

-    # or save to disk (format is deducted from extension)
+    # or save to disk (format is deduced from extension)

     sds.save outfile, obj